Heather M. Hall

 Leanna Butters is a PhD student in the Transdisciplinary Sustainability program at Grenfell Campus, Memorial University.
 Her research to date has involved community-based research conducted with rural and resource-dependent communities in Canada, including mining communities.
 Her PhD work will investigate relationships between infrastructure and social sustainability in Canadian mining communities.

 Kelly Vodden is Professor (Research) with the Environmental Policy Institute and Associate Vice-President of Research and Graduate Studies at Grenfell Campus, Memorial University.
 She has been engaged in community and regional development research, policy and practice across the country, and particularly in Newfoundland and Labrador for more than twenty-five years.
 She has published and led projects on topics ranging from rural regional governance and development models to climate change adaptation, rural drinking water systems, innovation and labour force mobility and has written and presented widely on these topics.
 For more on Kelly's work and that of the Rural Resilience research group visit the Rural Resilience website.

 Mackenzie Crabbe is a first year student completing her Masters in Sustainability Management at the University of Waterloo.
 Her interests include technological transitions in various industries such as mining and automotive.

-Matt Burdett is a first year Master’s student in the Sustainability Management program at the University of Waterloo.
+Matt Thomas Burdett is a first year master’s student in the Sustainability Management program at the University of Waterloo.
 His main points of interest in research involve the best practices of marketing and communicating value in sustainable development and, more specifically, the mining industry.